virto-network/satellite-chains/kabocha/Apps/KIMCHI/Readme.md

-### KIMCHI: An incentivised, algorithmic KSM:DOT prediction market
+### KIMCHI: An incentivised KSM:DOT prediction market

-It’s not just a bet.
+KIMCHI isn't just a bet.

 **It’s a wild call that KSM will flip DOT.**